kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 Minimum value of the retransmission timeout (RTO) (default: OS specific).

-WARNING: values lower then the sctp sack_delay of any peer might cause retransmissions and possible interoperability problems.
-According to the standard the sack_delay should be between 200 and 500 ms, so avoid trying values lower then 500 ms unless you control all the possible sctp peers and you do make sure their sack_delay is higher or their sack_freq is 1.
+WARNING: values lower than the sctp sack_delay of any peer might cause retransmissions and possible interoperability problems.
+According to the standard the sack_delay should be between 200 and 500 ms, so avoid trying values lower than 500 ms unless you control all the possible sctp peers and you do make sure their sack_delay is higher or their sack_freq is 1.